FoxxMD/context-mod/docs/operator/README.md

 # Overview

-CM is composed of two applications that operate indepedently but are packaged together such that they act as one piece of software:
+CM is composed of two applications that operate independently but are packaged together such that they act as one piece of software:

 * **Server** -- Responsible for **running the bot(s)** and providing an API to retrieve information on and interact with them EX start/stop bot, reload config, retrieve operational status, etc.
 * **Client** -- Responsible for serving the **web interface** and handling the bot oauth authentication flow between operators and subreddits/bots.